• Skip to main content

 Below are the new words used in the example sentence.

-• denwa – 電話 (でんわ) : a noun meaning ‘phone’ in Japanese.
+- denwa – 電話 (でんわ) : a noun meaning ‘phone’ in Japanese.
+This can also work as plural.
+Learn more about Japanese plural.

 This is a typical usage of “tsukau”.
-In this example, it works together with the case particle, “wo”, to have the object word.
-The verb itself is very important, but the particle working together with it is important as well.
+In this example, it works together with the case particle, “wo”, to have the object.
+The verb itself is very important, but the particle working together is also very important.
 Japanese learners should know that “tsukau” needs to go with the case particle, “wo”, to have the object.

 So far, I’ve explained the definition and meaning of “tsukau” and how to use it through the example sentence.
 In the rest part of this blog post, I will explain its major conjugations which Japanese people often use.
 The first one is “tsukawanai”.